dosyago/beamsplitter/README.md

 Hypothesis: Picking any high-entropy s-box will lead to a hash that passes SMHasher with usefully high probability.

+#### Method

+Get 8192 random bytes from random org and format as 1024 uint64_t numbers, a 10x64 s-box.

 #### Sample 1

 s-box: T_0